eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         // withDPopConfig(DPopConfig.Default) // This is the default
         // withDPopConfig(DPopConfig.Disabled) // To disable DPoP
         // withDPopConfig(customDPopConfig) // To use custom configuration

+        // Configure credential response encryption
+        // By default, encryption is REQUIRED with EC P-256 and RSA 2048
+        // withResponseEncryptionConfig(EncryptionSupportConfig(...))
     }
     // configuration for proximity presentation
     // the values below are the default values